chrischtel/RapidFits/README.md

 ---

+### Technical Infos

+#### General
+Right now, our backend renders your FITS files directly on the **GPU**, which gives really good performance and smooth image handling.
+At the moment, only GPU rendering is supported since that’s standard for most computers today.
+However, we plan to add a CPU fallback later so the app can still run on systems without a dedicated or compatible GPU.

+#### Performance
+Performance is one of our main focuses.
+We’re experimenting with different data loading and caching strategies to make opening large batches of FITS files feel instant.
+In the future, we want to benchmark GPU vs CPU performance, and possibly even add adaptive rendering — so the viewer can automatically switch between modes depending on your hardware.

+---

 ### Contributing

 Right now RapidFits is **not ready for public contributions**, but we really appreciate feedback, ideas, and general discussion.